cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/quota.rst

     Output the quota values as JSON for automated tooling support

+.. option:: -u

+    Interpret *mailbox-spec* arguments as userids.
+The default is to interpret them as mailbox prefixes

-.. option:: mailbox-prefix
+.. option:: mailbox-spec

-    Only report and/or fix quota in mailboxes starting with the specified *mailbox-prefix*.
+    Only report and/or fix quota in mailboxes matching the specified *mailbox-spec* arguments.
+See also **-u**.

 Examples
 ========